- October 10, 2020

 File Under: Mediation

-Finding Common Ground: Mediation in the Age of Social Distancing
+Finding Common Ground: Working With a Divorce Mediator in the Age of Social Distancing

 Mediation is a popular and growing part of the legal landscape, especially among those who value creative decision-making and cooperation.
-In the age of COVID-19, though, mediation has faced a challenge.
+In the age of COVID-19, though, working with a divorce mediator has faced a challenge.
 In an industry that strives to get all the parties in the same room, determining how to respect social distancing regulations has led to some key changes in the mediation process.

 The Key Elements of Mediation